 - 1 tablespoons fresh chopped flat leaf parsley

-- For a pressure cooker, add rice to a 4-6 quart model and add 4 cups (1 liter) of water, 1 tablespoon of olive oil and salt.
+- For a pressure cooker, add rice to a 6 quart model and add 4 cups of water, 1 tablespoon of olive oil and salt.
 Lock the lid on and bring the pressure cooker to high pressure.
-Cook at high pressure for 20 minutes if using Lundberg wild rice blend, then use the quick release method by putting the pot under cold running water until the pressure releases.
+Cook at high pressure for 20 minutes.
+If using Lundberg wild rice blend, then use the quick release method.
 See note below about cooking rice in a pressure cooker.
 When pressure is released, drain rice well.
-Place in a large bowl and set aside.
-Keep warm.
-For standard cooking without a pressure cooker, cook rice according to package directions.
+Place in a large bowl.
+For standard stovetop cooking, follow package directions.

 - Heat 1 tablespoon olive oil in a medium saute pan or skillet.
 Add sliced leek and cook until soft, about 2-3 minutes.
 Add the garlic and cook 1 minute longer.
 Add the the pine nuts, corn, blueberries and herbs and heat through, then mix in with the rice.
 Serve hot, warm or cool.